 We will need the following:

-- your spouse’s birth certificate and marriage certificate (if married)
+- your spouse’s proof of age (for example, Birth Certificate, Passport or Naturalization Papers) and marriage certificate (if married)

 - any death certificates (if widowed)

 How long is the application process?

 The application process takes up to 90 days to approve or deny your application from when the application is complete.
 An application is considered complete when all the requested documents have been received.

 Why haven’t I received my direct deposit into my bank account this month?